 No. A medallion signature guarantee is not an official notarial act and may not be performed by a Montana notary public.
 A medallion signature guarantee is only available from someone who has been authorized by the Securities Transfer Association to verify signature on certain transactions involving stocks, bonds, or other securities.

 Yes.
-Beginning October 1, 2015, notaries may charge up to $10 for performing an acknowledgment, witnessing a signature, verifying on oath or affirmation, certifying a transcript or certifying a copy.
-You may also charge travel fees at the rate authorized by the IRS if the fee is agreed to by the signer in advance.
+Notaries may charge up to $10 for performing an acknowledgment, witnessing a signature, verifying on oath or affirmation, certifying a transcript or certifying a copy or any of the other notarial acts enumerated in 1-5-603, MCA.
+You may also charge travel fees at the rate authorized by the IRS, and you may charge a “reasonable” fee to cover the cost of performing a remote or remote online notarization, if the fee is agreed to by the signer in advance.
 A list of fees charged by a notary must be displayed in English.
 There are some other conditions applicable to charging for notary services.
 More information regarding the laws pertaining to notary fees can be found in the Montana Notary Public Handbook.